Find the best things to do on Magnetic Island here!

 Magnetic Island is truly one of Australia’s greatest islands.
 It is an island with amazing natural beauty, yet totally underrated.

 In just 48 hours on Magnetic Island, you can experience some of Australia’s most stunning beaches, be awestruck by panoramic sea views, see newborn koalas in the wild, and feed rock wallabies with a surprise joey in the pouch.

 That’s just 48 hours!
 With this guide, you’ll discover 7 amazing things to do on Magnetic Island, and find plenty more along the way.

 Firstly, where is Magnetic Island?

 Magnetic Island is located in tropical Queensland just 8km east of Townsville.
-It is north of the iconic Whitsundays but south of Cairns.
+It is north of the iconic Whitsundays but south of Cairns and the Atherton Tablelands.

 Just 30 minutes on a ferry means that Magnetic Island is easily accessible, yet far away enough to be secluded.

 So what should you do with 2 to 3 days to spend on Magnetic Island?

 Here are 7 amazing things to do on Magnetic Island!